The Local Plan will be the new development plan for Calderdale.

 Neighbourhood development plans (NDP) were introduced by the Government in the Localism Act 2011 .
 This act amended the Town and country planning act 1990.

-For information for parish councils and potential Neighbourhood Forums, read: Neighbourhood development plans guidance [PDF 172KB] .
+For more on Parish Councils and potential Neighbourhood Forums, please read: Neighbourhood development plans guidance [PDF 172KB] .

 Neighbourhood plan applications